 Methodology

-The 2022 grasshopper population map and 2023 forecast information is based on adult grasshoppers counts conducted in August 2022 by the Agricultural Fieldmen across the province.
+The 2024 grasshopper survey map is based on adult grasshoppers counts conducted in late July and August 2024 by the Agricultural Fieldmen of Alberta.

 The adult grasshopper counts give an indication of the number of individuals capable of reproduction and egg laying.
 Environmental factors can result in higher or lower actual populations than forecast.
 Individual producers need to be aware of the potential risks in their area and monitor fields accordingly and then make the appropriate decisions if control measures are required.